Our Earth Hour supporters

 ABOUT EARTH HOUR

-Earth Hour began in 2007 in Sydney, Australia and is the largest collective environmental event in the world
+Earth Hour began in 2007 in Sydney, Australia and is the largest collective environmental movement in the world

 Change beyond the hour